quartiq/booster/README.md

 warrant further investigation of the device.

 The yellow LED and the green LED are used to indicate the status of an operational RF amplification channel.
-When the yellow LED is illuminated, the RF output is disabled on the channel.
+When the yellow LED is illuminated, the RF input is disabled on the channel.
 When a channel is in standby or powered down, the yellow LED will illuminate without the green LED.

-The green LED indicates that the RF channel is powered and operational.
-Note that this does not indicate that the channel is outputting (this is denoted by the yellow LED).
+The green LED indicates that the RF channel is powered.
+If only the green LED is illuminated, the channel is operational and outputting normally.
 If the green LED and the yellow LED are both illuminated, this indicates that an RF channel interlock has tripped.
 The channel may be reset from this state by pressing the "Interlock Reset" button.
-If only the green LED is illuminated, the channel is operational and outputting normally.

 The ethernet port contains a green and an orange/yellow LED.
 The yellow LED illuminates when Booster has successfully connected with an ethernet switch.
 The green LED will flash whenever there is